garffff-bot/garffff-bot.github.io/content/Active Directory/DCSync.md

-In Active Directory, **DCsync** is a technique used by attackers to impersonate a domain controller and request password hashes from other domain controllers using the **DSGetNCChanges** function.
+In Active Directory, **DCSync** is a technique used by attackers to impersonate a domain controller and request password hashes from other domain controllers using the **DSGetNCChanges** function.
 It

 Minikatz: